afnog/sse/setup/howto/index.md

 I've assigned hostnames to each container by editing `/etc/hostname`, and IP addresses by editing `/etc/network/interfaces`.
 You'll need to redo that if you destroy and re-clone a container (otherwise you'll have an IP address conflict).

+The guests are all unprivileged containers, running under the `inst` user and not `root`, so you shouldn't ever need to use `sudo` with any of the commands above.
+If you do, you'll be creating or trying to run privileged containers under the `root` user, of which there currently aren't any.
+So if you think that all your containers have disappeared, check whether you're using `sudo` on your `lxc` commands by mistake.

 The guests all have IP addresses in the 196.200.219.101-140 range, where pcX = 196.200.219.(X + 100).
 External routing for the 196.200.219.0/24 subnet is available now, but SSH is blocked, so you'll need to wait until you're onsite, or login via the host (sse-nuc1.mtg.afnog.org).